azhacke/spotify-frontend-clone/README.md

-this is my learning BASED project created for learning
+this is clone of spotify which is built using HTML CSS JS